core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender Key used is the Pairwise Sender Key (see {{sec-derivation-pairwise}}).

 * The counter signature is not computed and therefore not included in the message.
+The payload of the protected response thus terminates with the encoded ciphertext of the COSE object, just as in {{RFC8613}}.

 ## Verifying the Response {#sec-pairwise-verify-resp}